Zirric is an experimental programming language with a reference implementation in Go.

 Start here

-The core language surface is documented in the syntax references:
+The language is formally specified in the specification section:

 When you want more depth or future-facing design notes, read the